Japanese Buddhism and poetry under Emperor Shōmu in 8th century Nara

 Buddhism was the prevailing continuity of the life of Emperor Shōmu.
 Thus, after his abdication, Shōmu became the first emperor to retire and become a Buddhist holy priest.

 He declared himself to be a holy disciple of the three jewels concerning Buddhism.
-The relates to the Buddha, the Dharma, and the Sangha.
+This relates to the Buddha, the Dharma, and the Sangha.
 Therefore, Emperor Shōmu was guided by these ideals during his reign and after the emperor abdicated to become a Buddhist priest.

 The poet Yamabe no Akahito composed poems during the journeys of Emperor Shōmu.
 Hence, Yamabe provides unique glimpses into the world of the emperor.
 Similarly, carefully chosen words express the richness of Nara culture and the flows of Buddhism that meant so much to Emperor Shōmu.